Striped Bass Are In!! • Last Chance For Spring Blackfish-Fluke Ready To Open • Porgies Start-Weakfish Not Far Behind

 Follow us on twitter:

 Breaking News: Striped bass hit the beach.
-Fish have been reported from Smith Point County Park beach to Patchogue's Mascot Dock .
-Anglers have reported tacking fish on sp minnows, diamond jigs and shads.
+Fish have been reported from Smith Point County Park beach to Patchogue bay .
+Anglers have reported tacking fish on sp minnows, diamond jigs and shads and Bunker bait!

-WEEKEND UPDATE: Cole (from the shop reported) Fish everywhere in the bay right now.
-Went out with my friend nick and had many fish on bunker as well as bucktails, swim shads and top water.
+WEEKEND UPDATE: Fish are in Patchogue bay right now.
+Anglers are catching bass fish on bunker! as well as bucktails, swim shads and top water.

 Follow us on Instagram

-We've also had reports of some Flounder being caught, Sandworms and heavy chumming with mussels seem to be the keys to success.
+We've only had a few reports of some Flounder being caught, Sandworms and heavy chumming with mussels seem to be the keys to success.
 Smith point bridge, Quogue Canal are good spring areas to try.

 On the Blackfish front, fishing has started to pick up as the water temps increase.
 Clam seems to be the bait for this spring season.
 Keep in mind the spring season is a 2 fish 16" limit and closes on April 30th!